zeromq/ingescape/doc/content/blog/network_layer.md

 ### Patterns based on the ingeScape paradigm and library

-To organize a given environment, ingeScape proposes a simple paradigms based on data flows between inputs and outputs of agents.
+To organize a given environment, ingeScape proposes a simple paradigm based on data flows between inputs and outputs of agents.
 This paradigm was designed to be as simple and straightforward as possible.
 However, this simplicity still enables to cover most of the possibilities offered by software bus solutions, sometimes without their pitfalls.

 #### Publish/Subscribe